 The project is maintaining an excellent safety record, with recordable and lost time incidents well below the OSHA goals for the type of construction.
-No incidents occurred on either of the active construction contracts in February.
-The current accident records are shown in Table 6.
+No incidents occurred on either of the active construction contracts in May.
+The current accident records for the 1300 Contract are shown in Table 6.

 No. of Incidents Incident Rate Goal

-1252 Tunnel Contract · · · ·

-OSHA Recordable Accidents 10 2.39 <3.4

-Job Transfer/Restricted Duty 7 1.68 NA

-Incidents 1 1.00 INA

-Lost Time Incidents 1 0.24 <1.6

-Total Incidents 18 4.31 NA

-Hours Worked 835,534

 1300 Contract

 OSHA Recordable Accidents 0 0 <3.4

 Job Transfer/Restricted Duty 0 0 NA

-Incidents 0 0 NA
+Incidents 0 0

 Lost Time Incidents 0 0 <1.6

 Total Incidents 0 0 NA

-Hours Worked 523,775
+Hours Worked 557,951

-Table 6 - Construction Safety Date - Project to Date
+Table 6 - Construction Safety Data - Through May 2015